Out now on Amazon! Winner of the New Apple Summer Ebooks Awards – best sci-fi dystopian!

 Imagine a future where the population has crashed, civilisation is crumbling and gene editing is the only way to have children.
 Would your ethics, views and beliefs still be the same, and would you trust those in charge to do what’s best for humanity, no matter the cost?
-Welcome to Why She Ran, out now on Amazon!
+Welcome to In Vitro Lottery, out now on Amazon!

 I’ve been nominated by Debbie Jinks for the ‘Sunshine Blogger Award’, where a character in one of my novels has to answer ten questions about themselves.
 I’ve chosen Rowena Schoier, the wife of Caden, a politician in the Ministry of Reproduction.
 She has her own plans for the fate of the world.

 Before we start, apologies for the clickbait title.
 If there’s one thing I’ve learnt in the last twelve months it’s that negative headlines get a lot more attention than positive ones.
 You clicked on it, after all!